 Our preschool program addresses this very issue.
 Following are the broad objectives of our preschool program.

 - Create a high-quality, research-based and developmentally-appropriate curriculum for preschool children in low income communities that uses high-impact learning processes where all children can develop and progress holistically.

 - Deliver the curriculum as a supplemental and portable program that meets very high quality standards, that can be implemented in existing classrooms that preschool children attend in low income communities.

 - Measure the absolute and relative progress of children within and across developmental areas using a method that is non-threatening to the children.

-We believe that such a preschool program will be a springboard for potential high achievers to gain a strong foundation necessary for later years of development.
+We believe that such a preschool program will be a springboard for potentially talented children to gain a strong foundation necessary for later years of development.